helderpinto/AzureOptimizationEngine/docs/customizing-aoe.md

 * `AzureOptimization_RecommendationRBACSubscriptionsAssignmentsLimit` - The maximum limit for RBAC assignments per subscription.
 Currently set to 2000 (as [documented](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-rbac-limits)).
 * `AzureOptimization_RecommendationRBACMgmtGroupsAssignmentsLimit` - The maximum limit for RBAC assignments per management group.
 Currently set to 500 (as [documented](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-rbac-limits)).
 * `AzureOptimization_RecommendationResourceGroupsPerSubLimit` - The maximum limit for Resource Group count per subscription.
 Currently set to 980 (as [documented](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits)).
+* `AzureOptimization_RecommendationStorageAcountGrowthThresholdPercentage` - The minimum Storage Account growth percentage required to flag Storage as not having a retention policy in place.
+* `AzureOptimization_RecommendationStorageAcountGrowthMonthlyCostThreshold` - The minimum monthly cost (in your EA/MCA currency) required to flag Storage as not having a retention policy in place.
+* `AzureOptimization_RecommendationStorageAcountGrowthLookbackDays` - The lookback period (in days) for analyzing Storage Account growth.
 * `AzureOptimization_ReferenceRegion` - The Azure region used as a reference for getting the list of available SKUs (defaults to `westeurope`).
 * `AzureOptimization_RemediateRightSizeMinFitScore` - The minimum fit score a VM right-size recommendation must have for the remediation to occur.
 * `AzureOptimization_RemediateRightSizeMinWeeksInARow` - The minimum number of weeks in a row a VM right-size recommendation must have been done for the remediation to occur.